Multi-Objective Genetic Algorithm for Multi-View Feature Selection: Experiments and results

 \subsubsection{Synthetic Dataset with Views of Different Dimensionality}

-We also evaluated the MMFS-GA algorithm in the case where views have different numbers of features.
+We also evaluated the MMFS-GA algorithm in the case where views have different numbers of features, thereby simulating more realistic and varied datasets.
 Since the competing multi-view feature selection comparison techniques require the same number of features from each view, we compared our algorithm with only the Lasso-SVM algorithm.
 To generate multi-view data with different feature sizes, we intentionally introduced noise into some of the views and removed noise from others.
 This allowed us to simulate realistic scenarios where each view of the data has a distinct set of features and to evaluate the robustness of our methods to variations in feature size and quality.
 We report the classification accuracy and the F1 score between the informative and selected features in Table~\ref{Tab_5:Binary_Diff_SynData}.
 The results demonstrate that MMFS-GA outperformed Lasso-SVM in all experiments.
 Our proposed algorithm also exhibited high stability in selecting informative features compared to Lasso-SVM, demonstrating its robustness to variations in the number of features per view.
+Detailed results from each of the ten experiments, including individual experiment accuracies, have been provided in Section 2.3 of the supplementary material in Table 5.